matthewmich1/financial-risk-modelling-and-var/README.md

 ### Results
 Final model combined ARMA-TGARCH marginal distributions with a Student-t copula to generate 10,000 simulated joint return scenarios.
 These simulations were used to estimate portfolio downside risk through 95% and 99% VaR and CVaR measures.

-### Report
-The complete project report is available in `report.pdf`, with the fully reproducible analysis contained in `report.Rmd`.